-Other student services at Duff's Business are planned to help students succeed in their pursuit of educational or occupational goals.
-These services assist students to resolve personal concerns, choice of an appropriate course of study, improving study skills, etc. The following services are available:
+Other student services at Everest are planned to help students succeed in their pursuit of educational or occupational goals.
+These services assist students in resolving personal concerns, choosing an appropriate course of study, improving study skills, etc. The following services are available: